-The Company has been declaring dividends twice a year to its shareholders at half-year and year-end since 2008.
+The Company has been declaring dividends twice a year to its shareholders, at half-year and year-end, since 2008.
 In considering the level of dividend payments, the Board takes into account various factors, including but not limited to the projected levels of capital expenditure and other investment plans, as well as the Group's working capital requirements and general financial condition.
+These considerations are reviewed regularly, taking into consideration the changing business environment.

-For FY2022, the Board has recommended a final dividend of S\$0.11 per ordinary share.
-Including the interim dividend of S\$0.06 per ordinary share paid in August 2022, the total dividend for the year of S\$0.17 per ordinary share, represents a dividend payout of around 33% of the Group's net profits.
+For FY2023, the Board has recommended a final dividend of \$\$0.11 per ordinary share.
+Including the interim dividend of S\$0.06 per ordinary share paid in August 2023, the total dividend for FY2023 of S\$0.17 per ordinary share, represents a dividend payout of around 52% of the Group's net profits.

-Principle 12: Engagement with Shareholders Disclosure of Information on a Timely Basis
+Principle 12: Engagement with Shareholders

+Disclosure of Information on a Timely Basis

 The Company is committed to disseminating accurate and pertinent information to the market in a timely manner as part of good corporate governance.
-In line with this commitment, the Company has an Investor Relations ("IR") Policy (a copy of which is posted on the Company's website) which promotes regular, effective and fair communication as well as allows for ongoing exchange of views with shareholders.
-The Company balances regular, effective and fair communications with shareholders and the investment community with the need to safeguard commercial sensitivities.
+In line with this commitment, the Company has an Investor Relations ("IR") Policy (a copy of which is posted on the Company's website) which promotes regular, effective and fair two-way communication with shareholders and investors.
+The Company aligns stakeholders within the Group with a coordinated approach to investor engagement, balancing regular, effective and fair communications with shareholders and the investment community with the need to safeguard commercial sensitivities.